beingtheworst/btw-gtd/btw/vocabulary/DDD_Vocabulary_Definitions.md

 ## Published Language

-**In short by BTW**: language to communicate with a subdomain.
-It is frozen and published outside of that domain, for example, as a set of message contracts for commands and events along with vocabulary definitions.
+**In short by BTW**: lingustic elements (e.g. command and event contracts) that are frozen and made visible outside of the subdomain (so that the others can talk to it)

 ### By Eric Evans